Hadookhan/Hadookhan/README.md

 ---

 ## 📌 Featured Projects
-- **Network Intelligence Toolkit** — Graph-based network resilience and centrality analysis
+- **Network Intelligence Toolkit** — Graph-based network resilience and centrality analysis.
-- **Personal Portfolio Website** — Animated React + Vite deployment with CI/CD pipelines
+- **Personal Portfolio Website** — Animated React + Vite deployment with CI/CD pipelines.
+- **Personal Gradient Descent** — Purely mathematically modelled gradient descent algorithm with visualisation.

 **MORE TO COME — I will soon be applying new material to develop more detailed projects in the future**